Ídolos Brazil season 6

-Ídolos Brazil 6, also taglined as Ídolos 2011 is the sixth season of Brazilian reality interactive talent show Ídolos and fourth season aired on Rede Record.
+Ídolos Brazil 6, also taglined as Ídolos 2011 is the sixth season of Brazilian reality interactive talent show Ídolos and fourth season aired on Record.
 It premiered on Tuesday, April 5, 2011.

 Rodrigo Faro returned as a host from last year, while music manager–record producer Rick Bonadio and singer–actress Luiza Possi joined the judging panel as replacements for Luiz Calainho and Paula Lima who left at the end of season five.

 This season had the youngest matchups of the two finalists, Henrique Lemes and Higor Rocha, who were both 16 at the time.

 Henrique Lemes won the competition with Higor Rocha as the first runner-up and Hellen Caroline finishing third.
 The final result was leaked on the show's website circa 30 minutes before the live official announcement and pointed to Henrique's victory with 55% out of a total of 7 million votes cast.

 Early Process

 Regional Auditions

 Auditions were held in the following cities:

 During this stage guest judges filled in a special fourth judging seat.